calligraphist/Awesome-Employee-Tracker/README.md

 ## Acknowledgements

 This project is done for UNB Bootcamp, thanks for the opportunity.
 I am thankful to my instructor for the help.
-I am really thankful for askBCS, they explains some concepts.
+I am really thankful for askBCS, they explains some concepts. code inspiration from andrewcmcghie, Nikstar-1 and DreissenZulu on github.

 ## Questions